Brazil: Weather Overview

-The average temperature across the country is about 25°C, and most of Brazil sees quite significant diurnal temperature ranges - meaning there is quite a large difference between daytime and night time temperatures.
+The average temperature across the country is about 25°C, and most of Brazil see quite significant diurnal temperature ranges - meaning there is quite a large difference between daytime and nighttime temperatures.

-Central Brazil sees weather that in more indicative of a savanna climate, with rainfall that is more seasonal and seasons that are slightly more defined than in the north.
+Central Brazil sees weather more indicative of a savanna climate, with rainfall that is more seasonal and seasons that are slightly more defined than in the north.

 The South of the country has a temperate climate with daily average temperatures below 18 °C and much cooler winters.
 There are frosts in parts and occasional snowfall as you increase in altitude.

 Rio de Janeiro, Brazil.

 The Amazon forest occupies some 5.5 million square kilometres; 60% of this lies within Brazil.
 In the Amazon, Region conditions vary depending on varying altitude and proximity to the ocean.
 However, as a rule, it is hot and humidity is so high that it can often be extremely uncomfortable - so make sure you come prepared as otherwise, the conditions can be extremely oppressive.
 The rainforest is home to the most impressive amount of different species of flora and fauna and is one of the most interesting and diverse regions in the world.

 The Amazon region is home to approximately 2.5 million species of insects, over 2000 different birds and mammals and tens of thousands of different plants.
 In fact, to this day there have been over 40,000 plant species, more than 3,000 fish, 1,200 birds, 420 mammals, and over 700 amphibians and reptiles.